Greenhouse whitefly (Trialeurodes vaporariorum)

 Pest description and crop damage Adults (Order: Hemiptera; Family: Aleyrodidae) resemble tiny white moths about 0.1 inch long.
 Immature forms look like scale insects and are completely sedentary after the first nymphal instar.
 Whiteflies rarely, if ever, require control in PNW hemp fields.
 However, in hemp plants grown in greenhouses for transplant, white flies can become a nuisance pest.

-Biology and life history Greenhouse whitefly is a common pest of many crops and ornamental plants all over the world.
-Eggs are laid individually on leaves, the immature stages remaining on the same leaf throughout development.
+Biology and life history Greenhouse whitefly is a common pest of many crops and ornamental plants worldwide.
+Eggs are laid individually on leaves, and the immature stages remain on the same leaf throughout development.
 Therefore, larger whitefly nymphs will be found on mid-canopy leaves.
-The final immature stage is much like a pupa, with the adult developing inside the cast nymphal skin.
+The final immature stage resembles a pupa, with the adult developing inside the cast nymphal skin.
 Whiteflies have short generation times, with multiple generations per season.

-Scouting and thresholds As noted above, whiteflies rarely reach populations requiring control outdoors, reducing the importance of including them in scouting programs.
-Adult whiteflies are easy to spot flying within the plant canopy.
-Whitefly nymphs are much more difficult to measure-a leaf sampling scheme is required since they are not dislodged during beating sheet/tray sampling.
-There is no established treatment threshold for whiteflies in PNW hemp fields and they are generally not a pest outside of the greenhouse.
+Scouting and thresholds As noted above, whiteflies rarely reach populations that require control outdoors, which reduces the importance of including them in scouting programs.
+Adult whiteflies are easy to spot flying within the plant canopy, while whitefly nymphs are much more difficult to measure.
+A leaf sampling scheme is required since they are not dislodged during beating sheet/tray sampling.
+There is no established treatment threshold for whiteflies in PNW hemp fields, and they are generally not considered a pest outside of the greenhouse.

 Management-biological control

-Whiteflies are prey for many generalist predators as well as specific parasitoids.
-This may partially explain the infrequency with which they become abundant in PNW hemp.
+Whiteflies are prey for many generalist predators, as well as specific parasitoids.
+This may partially explain why they rarely become abundant in PNW hemp.
 In greenhouses, Encarsia formosa, which is commercially available, is an excellent biological control agent.
-It has not been tested in whiteflies affecting hemp.
+However, it has not been tested on whiteflies affecting hemp.

 Management-chemical control